Death of Azaria Chamberlain: Media involvement and bias

 The Chamberlain trial was highly publicised.
-Given that most of the evidence presented in the case against Lindy Chamberlain was later rejected, the case is now used as an example of how media and bias can adversely affect a trial.
+Given that most of the evidence presented in the case against Lindy Chamberlain was later rejected, the case is now used as an example of trial by media, wherein media coverage and bias can adversely affect a trial.

 Public and media opinion during the trial was polarised, with "fanciful rumours and sickening jokes" and many cartoons.
-In particular, antagonism was directed towards Lindy Chamberlain for reportedly not behaving like a "stereotypical" grieving mother.
+In particular, antagonism was directed towards Lindy Chamberlain for reportedly not behaving like a stereotype of what would be expected from a grieving mother.
 Much was made of the Chamberlains' Seventh-day Adventist religion, including allegations that the church was actually a cult that killed infants as part of bizarre religious ceremonies.

 One anonymous tip was received from a man, claiming to be Azaria's doctor in Mount Isa, that the name "Azaria" meant "sacrifice in the wilderness" (it actually means "Helped by God").
-Others claimed she was a witch.
+In addition to being subject of a figurative witch-hunt, some claimed she was literally a witch.
 It was reported that Lindy Chamberlain dressed her baby in a black dress.
 This provoked negative opinion.

 Subsequent events

-Since the Chamberlain case, proven cases of attacks on humans by dingoes have been discussed in the public domain, in particular dingo attacks on Fraser Island (off the Queensland coast), the last refuge in Australia for isolated pure-bred wild dingoes.
-In the wake of these attacks, it emerged that there had been at least 400 documented dingo attacks on Fraser Island.
+Since the Chamberlain case, proven cases of attacks on humans by dingoes have been discussed in the public domain, in particular dingo attacks on K'gari (off the Queensland coast), the last refuge in Australia for isolated pure-bred wild dingoes.
+In the wake of these attacks, it emerged that there had been at least 400 documented dingo attacks on K'gari.
 Most were against children, but at least two were on adults.
 For example, in April 1998, a 13-month-old girl was attacked by a dingo and dragged for about one metre (3 ft) from a picnic blanket at the Waddy Point camping area.
 The child was dropped when her father intervened.

 In July 2004, Frank Cole, a Melbourne pensioner, claimed that he had shot a dingo in 1980 and found a baby in its mouth.
 After interviewing Cole on the matter, police decided not to reopen the case.
 He claimed to have the ribbons from the jacket which Azaria had been wearing when she disappeared as proof of his involvement.
 However, Lindy Chamberlain claimed that the jacket had no ribbons on it.
 Cole's credibility was further damaged when it was revealed he had made unsubstantiated claims about another case.

-In August 2005, a 25-year-old woman named Erin Horsburgh claimed that she was Azaria Chamberlain, but her claims were rejected by the authorities and the Australian Broadcasting Corporation's Media Watch programme, which stated that none of the reports linking Horsburgh to the Chamberlain case had any substance.
+In August 2005, a 25-year-old woman named Erin Horsburgh claimed that she was Azaria Chamberlain, but her claims were rejected by the authorities and the Australian Broadcasting Corporation's Media Watch program, which stated that none of the reports linking Horsburgh to the Chamberlain case had any substance.